Loading the “Inspiration In a Flash Library” to MOXF

 Waveforms on your FLASH BOARD cannot be overwritten.
 Not by mistake, and not even on purpose.
 The only way to remove an installed Waveform (and the Samples that it organizes) is to DELETE it or FORMAT the BOARD.

-The CS80 Library is made up of the following data:
+The INSPIRATION IN A FLASH Library is made up of the following data:

 VERY IMPORTANT INFORMATION

-The original VOICE data for this Library for the Motif XF was housed in USER 4 bank of the file – so you cannot just blindly load the data without knowing where it is or where you are going to put it.
+If the original VOICE data for a particular sound Library made originally for the Motif XF was housed in USER 4 bank of the file – you cannot just blindly load the data without knowing where it is or where you are going to put it.
+User 4 data must be redirected for use in your MOXF.

 USER 1 – contains 128 normal Voices